cocos-creator/docs-3d-deprecated/en/material-system/overview.md

 All the necessary info for runtime shading procedure setup on any target platform (and even editor support) is here in advance to guarantee portability and performance, and we will trim out all the redundant info at build-time to make sure maximized space efficiency.

 ## Material
-`Material` define how a surface should be rendered, by including references to textures it uses, tiling information, color tints and more.<br>
+`Material` defines how a surface should be rendered, by including references to textures it uses, tiling information, color tints and more.<br>
 The available options for a `Material` depend on which `EffectAsset` it is using.<br>
-Essential parameters for setting up an `Material` object are:
+Essential parameters for setting up a `Material` object are:
 * `effectAsset` or `effectName`: effect reference: which `EffectAsset` will be used? (must specify)
 * technique: inside the `EffectAsset`, which technique will be used? (default to 0)
 * defines: what value the shader macros have? (for shader variants) (default all to 0, or in-shader specified default value)